lucasdiedrich/node-freeipa/readme.md

 ipa.configure(opts);
 ```

-Than make the call to desired method, below caling the json_metadata to return all methods provided by freipa server.
+Than make the call to desired method, below calling the json_metadata to return all methods provided by freipa server.
 ```js
 // Calling the method
 ipa.json_metadata.then((result, reject) => {